Unlearning Theology

 No doubt being a youngest child (by many years) played some role.
 I grew up to be a hesitant and cautious speaker, not prepared to make my thoughts public unless I had carefully scrutinised them first.
 Of course, that makes objections and criticisms harder to take, because you can’t help but feel attacked in a way that would not matter so much if your words were more provisional and less anxiously chosen.

 School didn’t help much.
-Sure, there were opportunities to speak in formal ways — public speaking and debating.
-But, in my school, being captain of the debating team carried as much kudos and being good at knitting and, for a guy, the same level of “suspicion.”
+Sure, there were opportunities to speak in formal ways – public speaking and debating.
+But, in my school, being captain of the debating team carried as much kudos as being good at knitting and, for a guy, the same level of “suspicion.”
 Mine was not a school that encouraged free thinking and the open exchange of ideas in a collegial environment.
 It was a school that trained the sons and daughters of builders and labourers to be clerical workers, tradesmen and housewives.
 How I ever wound up there remains a mystery to me and that I ever got out with an semblance of sanity remains a point of deep gratitude and amazement.

 Of course, the darker shadow of my school years was the spectre of racism.
 I wasn’t especially big, or strong as a young kid, which made it hard to avoid fights.
 Towards the end of my high school years I cultivated the persona of someone who was violent, unhinged and unpredictable (at least two of those were true).
 But, in my younger (and smaller) years I wasn’t able to do that.
-Thankfully, or so I though at the time, I quickly learnt that words could hurt in ways that fists couldn’t and from a safer distance.
+Thankfully (or so I though at the time) I quickly learnt that words could hurt in ways that fists couldn’t and from a safer distance.
 Although I used physical violence more as a threat and bluff, verbal violence was established pattern.

-Be yourself, is the mantra, but for most of the first thirty years of my life it was a myth.
+Be yourself, is the mantra,.
+But for most of the first thirty years of my life it was a myth.
 Being someone else always seemed a more effective (and safer) strategy.
 I don’t believe it was a coincidence that when I moved countries it became easier to be myself and in some ways, easier to make friends.
 Context matters.

 It was that experience of being in a different place that made me think hard, really hard, about the ways I used language.
 My rhetorical strategies, acquired both as a means of survival and as a way of “fitting in” had to go.